Cristiano Ronaldo is known for his million dollar twinkle toes, but in 2016 alone he generated $500 million in value for Nike.

 When it comes to Instagram Influencer Prices, there’s always room for bargaining…

 With so many different ingredients that go into the perfect influencer recipe, there’s plenty of room to bargain.
+Unless your working with Kim Kardashian.
+Then, God help you.

 Found an influencer that has great engagement but fewer followers than you’d like?